maximafreiman/bitcoin-simplicity/README.md

 # Bitcoin Simplicity
 Secure your Money and Value with Bitcoin.
 For Everyone.

-Bitcoin Simplicity is a Bitcoin education project
+Bitcoin Simplicity is a Bitcoin education solo project
 covering everything from the fundamentals to the developer level,
 designed so that anyone, including non-technical readers,
 can understand Bitcoin as a whole.